-Available for: Jira Cloud, Server and Datacenter (LDAP-protected too)
+Available for: Jira Cloud, Jira Server (On-Premise) and Datacenter (LDAP-protected too)

-Set up by: Miro Team Admin/Jira System Admin with Project administrative permissions (in browser version only).
+Set up by: Miro Team Admin & Jira System Admin with Project administrative permissions

-⚠️ If any technical issues arise please refer to our article about Possible Atlassian Issues and How to Resolve them.
+⚠️ If any technical issues arise please refer to our article about Possible issues and how to resolve them.